Alasemassel/Dcsitee/README.md

-# SignLingo
+# sssss

-WebSite SignLingo  All Copyright Reserved
+All Copyright Reserved